Jacobi Coordinates on Hyper-tori and Geometric Factors in the Volume Dependencies: A simple case with Dirichlet boundary

 \section{A simple case with Dirichlet boundary}

-To start our discussion, we derive the geometric factors here for a simple case with the Dirichlet boundary before involving Jacobi lattices.
-Dirichlet boundary in practice usually includes calculations using harmonic oscillator (HO) bases.
+harmonic oscillator (HO) bases.
 HO bases are dominant in many different single-particle basis models~\cite{Hergert:2020bxy,Hagen:2013nca} and no core shell models~\cite{Barrett:2013nh}.
 The exponential cutoff dependence~\cite{Furnstahl:2013vda,More:2013rma}

 has been one of the most commonly used tools to check the consistency and convergence of these calculations, with the constant multiplier often referred to as related to the ANCs.
+Here $\Delta E_{\textrm{HO},L} = E_L - E_\infty$ denotes the shift of the bound-state energy at an effective basis size $L$, $\kappa$ and $\mu$ are the binding momentum and the reduced mass of the lowest breakup channel, and $C_0$ is the corresponding ANC.
 Yet, the true relation is rarely derived and implemented in the calculations, while the cutoff dependence can be huge in heavy nuclei.
 The large sizes of the heavy nuclei are often debated to be the cause of strong IR cutoff dependencies.
 We will show that this factor can also be geometrically increasing, simply owing to the large configuration space (in Sec.~\ref{sec:main}).
-With ANCs constrained by the normalization, the volume dependence / IR cutoff is amplified simply by the choice of nucleons as the intrinsic degrees of freedom as opposed to clusters.
-It is possible that this amplification marks an urgent need for precision formulae to remove this volume dependence / IR cutoff in these ab initio calculations, reducing the systematic errors and improving our understanding regarding heavy elements.
+With ANCs constrained by the normalization, the volume dependence and IR cutoff is amplified simply by the choice of nucleons as the intrinsic degrees of freedom as opposed to clusters.
+It is possible that this amplification marks an urgent need for precision formulae to remove this volume dependence and IR cutoff in these ab initio calculations, reducing the systematic errors and improving our understanding regarding heavy elements.